| AE6AC

 Figure 4,

 Dacron cord tied to crappie pole end using Fisherman’s knot.
+At the wire

 interface I used a small wire loop to make a corner "eye"